 This all happened very quickly—perhaps in a matter of minutes.
 The next time I was aware of my surroundings, I realized that the inappropriate touching had stopped.
 There had been no train stops, and no opportunity for anyone to move, but the problem had ceased.

-I got off that train in awe of what had just happened—in awe of the quick realization of my freedom.
+I got off that streetcar in awe of what had just happened—in awe of the quick realization of my freedom.
 And I never suffered any aftereffects; I truly felt unscathed by the whole episode.

 The greatest blessing for me, though, was that through this experience, I gained a deeper sense of our real and only identity as wholly and completely spiritual and untouched by any suggestion of evil.
 This new understanding of our spiritual identity has been the basis of other healings I’ve had over the years, and has enabled me to help others as well.
 It has even given me the freedom to go into prisons and hold Christian Science services without fear or anxiety, knowing that everyone I meet is, in reality, harmless, innocent, and good.